Why Get a Heated RV Sewer Hose?

-For cold wintery climates, you should either get a heated RV sewer hose like the one reviewed at the beginning of this article or wrap your RV sewer hose in heat cable and insulation.
+For cold winter climates, you should either get a heated RV sewer hose like the one reviewed at the beginning of this article, or wrap your RV sewer hose in heat cable and insulation.

 Properly preparing every part of your RV for below freezing temperatures is key to having a repair free winter.

 How do I unfreeze my RV sewer hose?

 If there was still some water or waste inside the RV sewer hose and temperatures dropped below freezing, you may find yourself with a dreaded “poop-cicle” blocking the sewer hose.

 If you have a little time before you need to use the sewer hose, you can wrap it in heat cable and insulation to thaw the waste inside.

 Some RVers disconnect the frozen hose and dump warm water inside to melt the ice.